acw414/eLISA/README.md

 _______________

 **PROJECT TO DO LIST**
+  - EXPECTED OUTPUT section
-  - requirements that the user needs on the bioinformatics end - in the dependencies section
+  - DEPENDENCIES: requirements that the user needs on the bioinformatics end
     - must be on UCLA's Hoffman2
     - must have originr installed beforehand on R (+ instructions of how to install it on Hoffman2)
+    - say what part of origin r we are using : which functions/features. which databases do they analyze? what info do these databases have?
+    - can be the same as the readme bits in the vignette?
+  - say this only works for US within inland range
   - add more comments in the code itself
-  - need a section saying all the requirement for the input file .
-    - say the input file cannot have the string "column" in the filename
-    - say it needs to be a tab-delimited table with semicolons seperating the taxonomic info in the last column
-  - say this only works for US within inland range
   - make our DOI + include how to cite us
-  - say what part of origin r we are using : which functions/features. which databases do they analyze? what info do these databases have?

 ***How the README should be structured***
 rubric : https://github.com/pceeb/UCLA_Spring_2019/blob/master/Term_project/Rubric.md